 - 1. Application for Graduate Studies including the essay of 500 1,000 words.
 Application for admission may be submitted online at ursuline.edu/apply. - 2.
-Non-refundable \$25 application fee. - 3.
-All official transcript(s) for baccalaureate degree from an accredited institution and any additional undergraduate or graduate academic coursework whether or not credit was earned, the program was completed, or the credit appears as transfer credit on another transcript.
+All official transcript(s) for baccalaureate degree from a regionally accredited institution and any additional undergraduate or graduate academic coursework whether or not credit was earned, the program was completed, or the credit appears as transfer credit on another transcript.
 Transcript(s) must be forwarded to the Office of Graduate Admission directly by the issuing institution.
-Official transcripts may also be submitted to graduateadmissions@ursuline.edu directly by the issuing institution. - 4.
+Official transcripts may also be submitted to graduateadmissions@ursuline.edu directly by the issuing institution. - 3.
 Evidence of ability to do graduate work as indicated by a recommended 3.0 GPA or higher shown on applicant's transcript(s) provides evidence of your ability to do graduate work.
 Applicant may be asked to provide other evidence of academic ability if their GPA is below a 3.0.
 At the discretion of the dean, students may be admitted conditionally if their GPA is below 3.0.
-See Admission Status for additional information about conditional status.
+See Admission Status for additional information about conditional status. - 4.
+Three recommendations utilizing the required recommendation form.
+Recommendations should be written by appropriate professionals attesting to the suitability of the applicant for graduate work in the particular field.
+Students applying for a certificate program must see program-specific requirements for recommendations.